 3. Show thumbnails in the shopping cart

 People like their stuff.
-Gadgets, toys, items they want or need.
-Images of products are a great way to improve email engagement, but that’s not all images are good for.
+Gadgets, toys, and items they want or need.
+Images of products are a great way to improve email engagement, but not all images are good ones.
 You’ve already played off of their desire previously, don’t let it slip at the end.
 Showing the items that are being bought justifies the price tags next to them.

 Most sites nowadays already include item thumbnails in the checkout process.
-This also serves to provide clarity to the customer if they were perusing the items for a while, considering multiple color options, etc. It will put their mind at ease, knowing that they got exactly the one they wanted, and prevent dissatisfaction or even returns due to this.
+This also provides clarity to the customer if they were perusing the items for a while, considering multiple color options, etc. It will put their mind at ease, knowing that they got exactly the one they wanted, and prevent dissatisfaction or even returns due to this.

 Much praise is given here regarding adding options and flexibility.
 However, there is such a thing as too much.
-At some point, the process becomes tedious, confusing, and multiple options induce hesitancy.
+The process becomes tedious and confusing at some point, and multiple options induce hesitancy.

 There is no clear line for this, nor is the line at the same point for every customer.
-After adding a moderate amount of options, it may be helpful to provide dedicated customer service to answer any questions about shipping times and costs as well as payment options.
+After adding a moderate amount of options, it may be helpful to provide dedicated customer service to answer any questions about shipping times, costs, and payment options.

 Arm your customer service representatives with good information about the checkout part of the transaction and train them well.
 A customer shouldn’t wait long when they’ve already made their selection.
 The support should come quickly, be helpful, and sound friendly, yet not too casual.
 In addition, your customer support operation should be capable of handling different types of customers, such as those who speak a different language or those who need special equipment to overcome disabilities.
 The key is to make sure your customer support is accessible to all.
 After all, any thriving business wants income from all types of customers, so customer service should be designed to support that strategy.